freenas/freenas-docs/userguide/tasks.rst

 generating the key on another operating system, select a type of key the key generation software supports.

-.. note:: if a different user account is used for the rsync task, use the :command:`su -` command after mounting the filesystem but before generating the key.
+.. note:: If a different user account is used for the rsync task, use the :command:`su -` command after mounting the filesystem but before generating the key.
 For example, if the rsync task is configured to use the *user1* user account, use this command to